EKK-Ingarden/LandsatWebTracker/README.md

 ### Landsat Route Tracking

-Users can examine satellite routes and determine when Landsat 8 & 9 will pass over a specific location.
+Users can determine when Landsat 8 & 9 will pass over a specific location.

 ### Data Visualization
 Explore satellite imagery and visualize data through various bands such as: